-2012 AUTOMOBILE INSURANCE DISCOUNT ACT EASILY SUCCESSFUL IN GATHERING AND SUBMITTING VALID SIGNATURES TO COUNTIES SACRAMENTO –
+2012 AUTOMOBILE INSURANCE DISCOUNT ACT EASILY SUCCESSFUL IN GATHERING AND SUBMITTING VALID SIGNATURES TO SACRAMENTO COUNTIES –

 The American Agents Alliance, the sponsors of the 2012 Automobile Insurance Discount Act that rewards consumers for following the law and allows a new discount for continually having automobile insurance, is submitting more than 800,000 signatures they gathered in just 10 weeks to qualify this initiative.